-The STIX and TAXII media types used in this specification are summarized in the following table and are used for both requests and responses.
-Appendix B contains the official IANA registration information for the TAXII media type
+The TAXII media types used in this specification are summarized in the following table and are used for both requests and responses.
+Appendix B contains the official IANA registration information for the TAXII media type.

-Туре Subtype Example

-application taxii+json application/taxii+json
+Туре Subtype Example application taxii+json application/taxii+json

-application stix+json application/stix+json